Watching and Identifying Birds

 If frightening away crows is necessary, there are a variety of commercially available devices that emit predator or crow distress calls and other sounds that serve as alarms to crows and other birds.
 This may work for weeks at a time, or may be needed every evening as they come in to roost.
 For more information about crows and solving crow problems, visit the crow section of the Internet Center for Wildlife Damage Management or the Humane Society of the United States websites.

 Bird poop (or guano) is usually more of a nuisance than an actual health risk, though there can be a risk of disease transmission, especially for those with weakened immune systems.
 Clean up with soap and hot water whenever you have contact with bird droppings.
 In places where you are concerned about guano from nesting or roosting, you may be able to block access to those areas with fishing line, netting or a block of wood or Styrofoam material.
 Discourage perching by installing visual deterrents like shiny pinwheels, mylar flash tape, or commercially-available bird balloons.
-Plastic owls with “bobble” heads that move with wind can work in many situations.
-To clean up small messes caused by birds, use water from a hose; or for larger messes, follow the guidelines on the Internet Center for Wildlife Damage Management website—which include using a mask or other breathing protection, protective clothing, and bleach or detergent.
-For more information on diseases spread by bird droppings, see various resource pages at the Centers for Disease Control and the New Jersey Department of Health and Senior Services.
+Plastic owls with "bobble" heads that move with wind can work in many situations.
+To clean up small messes caused by birds, use water from a hose; or for larger messes, follow the guidelines on the Internet Center for Wildlife Damage Management website--which include using a mask or other breathing protection, protective clothing, and bleach or detergent.
+For more information on diseases spread by bird droppings, see various resource page at the Centers for Disease Control.

 Mockingbirds are notorious for making nests in bushes or small trees near sidewalks, then dive-bombing pedestrians thinking they are in their territory and a threat to their nest.
 If this is happening for the first time, and a nest has already been made, you may have to avoid the area until the young have left the nest.